 Hey y’all!
 My name is Lyndsey Lewis and I am the Vice-President and co-founder of Early Bird Foundation!
-I have been married to my best friend Alec for 3 years and in that time we’ve been blessed with four sweet children!
+I am married to my best friend Alec and in that time we’ve been blessed with four sweet children!
 Our first set of twins, Brynlee and Jessa, were born in April of 2015 and our second set of twins, Ian and Emory, were born in December of 2016.

 My experience with the NICU was very different from Ashton’s experience.
 The differences in our two stories helps show the huge range of circumstances NICU families may find themselves experiencing once they find themselves at the beginning of a NICU journey.
 It may be expected or unexpected NICU time, it can be hours to day to week to month long journeys, it can be a relatively uncomplicated stay to a stay where you feel like every step forward meets you with two steps backwards.
 However, no matter the path our different journeys in the NICU drag us down, there is one common theme that we all experience: the loss of precious time with our newborn babies.

 I always say my NICU experience was relatively short, uncomplicated and ends sweet and for that I am forever grateful.
 It was, however, unexpected and undoubtedly one of the hardest times of my life.